 4).
 Secure a release form, by which the narrator transfers his or her rights to the interview to the repository or designated body, signed after each recording session or at the end of the last interview with the narrator.

-4).
+3).
 All those who use oral history interviews should strive for intellectual honesty and the best application of the skills of their discipline.
 They should avoid stereotypes, misrepresentations, and manipulations of the narrator’s words.
 This includes foremost striving to retain the integrity of the narrator’s perspective, recognizing the subjectivity of the interview, and interpreting and contextualizing the narrative according to the professional standards of the applicable scholarly disciplines.
-Finally, if a project deals with community history, the interviewer should be sensitive to the community, taking care not to reinforce thoughtless stereotypes.
-Interviewers should strive to make the interviews accessible to the community and where appropriate to include representatives of the community in public programs or presentations of the oral history material.

 on Community and Tradition from the Smithsonian Center for Folklife and Cultural Heritage